Field flattener lens

-Field flattener lens is a type of lens used in modern binocular designs (e.g. Canon 10 x 42 L IS WP, 18 x 50 IS All Weather and Swarovski EL 8.5 x 42, EL 10 x 42) and in astronomic telescopes.
+Field flattener lens is a type of lens used in modern binocular designs and in astronomic telescopes to improve edge sharpness.

-Field flattener lenses in binoculars improve edge sharpness.
+Field flattener lenses counteract the Petzval field curvature of an optical system, mitigating the field-angle dependence of the focal length of a system.

-Field flattener lenses counteract the Petzval field curvature of an optical system.
-In other words, the function of a field flattener lens is to counter the field-angle dependence of the focal length of a system.
+Details

 The object in designing a field flattening lens is to create a lens that shifts the focal points of the Petzval surface to lie in the same plane.
 Consider inserting a pane of glass in a focusing beam.
 Due to refraction, the focal point of the beam is shifted by $\delta_{x}$ dependent on the thickness of the glass.
 Thus we have a thickness as a function of focal shift: